 The first step in putting ROE studies to work is articulating the ways in which open space provides natural system services.
-Placing a dollar value on different land covers helps decision makers understand what is critical to the environment and the economy and what lands can be developed.
+Placing a dollar value on different land cover types helps decision makers understand what is critical to the environment and the economy and what lands can be developed.
 Mapping the pattern of connected habitat identifies what is needed to sustain the environmental and economic benefits.

 Map 6 shows the ROE values and the areas already protected along with the areas vulnerable to future development.
+This map provides an excellent roadmap for many planning activities since it identifies priority areas for attention.